 As should be clear from his above post, Matthew is a clear mortal sinner and a slanderer since he (and not infrequently must be added) presumes to know other people’s intentions and why they do something.
 For as we can see above, he emphatically declared that my intention was not to help or to convert people.
 That is a direct lie.
 Do he really think he can make such false judgments and escape severe judgment in Hell?
 Now, does Matthew know that any of his accusation are true?
 Of course not!
 Yet the mortal sinner Matthew actually dares to make such evil judgments about others without any actual proof of this, and he solely does this on his own evil authority, judgments and conclusions.

-Sadly, as we will now move along towards Matthew’s and mine’s email conversations, we will see even more clearly how he is completely fallen and sunken into this mortal sin of rash and false judgments.
-Only an inherently evil and prideful person that doesn’t fear God or His judgments one bit and who wants to defend himself at all cost rather than stand firm in justice, would ever dare to make such false and evil judgments as Matthew does – or ever dare to think that he knows the other person’s actual intentions or motives better than the actual person himself!
+Sadly, as we will move along in this article, we will see even more clearly how he is completely fallen and sunken into this mortal sin of rash and false judgments.
+Only an inherently evil and prideful person that doesn’t fear God or His judgments one bit; and who wants to defend himself at all cost rather than stand firm in justice; would ever dare to make such false and evil judgments as Matthew does – or ever dare to think that he knows the other person’s actual intentions or motives better than the actual person himself!
 Who but a complete and satanic pervert would dare to declare another persons motives and intentions as evil, sinful or false without any evidence of this?
 Yet this is exactly what the mortal sinner Matthew does all the time, as will be shown even more clearly below.

 See our section On False Judgments and Slander available on our website.
 It is very important for one’s salvation to learn not to slander others or think evil about them with slight or no evidence.
 Doing otherwise, that is, making evil and false judgments or conclusions about others, is a mortal sin.